How I Think — Jacob Sager

 Strategic theater

-Gorgeous language, exciting diagrams, noble values, and somehow the actual life of the people involved keeps getting smaller.
+Gorgeous decks, noble values — and the actual lives involved keep getting smaller.

 False depth

-The performance of seriousness without the inconvenience of specificity, consequence, or redesign.
+The performance of seriousness, minus the inconvenience of consequence.

 What does this business think a person is for?
-What does this operating model assume a body can absorb?
 What does this schedule assume a family can survive?
 What does this offer assume trust is?
-What does this team structure assume leadership means?

-Those questions are not abstract.
-They become burnout, resentment, confusion, bottlenecks, underpricing, overfunctioning, and children who can feel the lie before adults have language for it.
+None of it stays abstract.
+It becomes burnout, resentment, bottlenecks, underpricing — and children who can feel the lie before the adults have words for it.

 Temperament

-I am not trying to make things sound smarter than they are.
+I’m not trying to make things sound smarter.

 If we work together